 In order to try out our demos, you'll need to download the Adafruit BLE library for the nRF51 based modules such as this one (a.k.a.
 Adafruit_BluefruitLE_nRF51)

-You can check out the code here at github, (https://adafru.it/f4V) but its likely easier to just download by clicking:
+You can check out the code here at github, (https://adafru.it/f4V) but its likely easier to just download via the Arduino library manager.